-If you've already made your own EM or have store-bought ones, then making bokashi bran is very easy.
+If you've already made your own EM or have store-bought ones, then making bokashi bran is relatively a simple process.

 What is EM

-EM, or effective micro-organisms, are the combination of different kinds of beneficial microbes to help bring out good results in less time, less cost, and with sustainable effectiveness.
+EM, or effective micro-organisms, are the combination of different kinds of beneficial microbes to help bring out good results in less time, less cost, and with sustainable effectiveness or repeated applications.

 People have seen much bigger, faster growth with their plants with some microbes mixed in.
 In chicken coops, it helps reduce smell, stops lice infestation and aids chicken digestion.